maryvilledev/cnvm/README.md

 - N number of Ubuntu 15.04 64bit hosts (Minimum of 2 - one master, and at least one target node)
   - They can live anywhere literally as long as they can see each other (details below)
+- A machine to run the installation scripts from
+  - This machine needs to have docker installed
 - Internet access
 - About 30 minutes of clock time (varies based on internet speeds)
 - <b>NOTE:</b> this project currently leverages highly experimental code and local forks - we will incorporate the mainstream changes as the functionality surfaces in the community.